synthesized-io/insight/docs/core/user_guide/imputation.rst

    72, 3600, ``False``

 .. important::
-   The output dataframe will still contain original data for non-missing values, the ``DataImputer`` will only generate *Synthesized* data for missing values.
+   The output dataframe will still contain original data for non-missing values, the :class:`~synthesized.complex.DataImputer` will only generate
+   *Synthesized* data for missing values.

 Imputing Missing Values